saskeli/NonogramSolver_TiRa/Documentation/Weekly_report_5.md

 The [Cherries](https://github.com/saskeli/NonogramSolver_TiRa/blob/master/Data/cherries.txt) nonogram is missing from the benchmark since the Treesolver would take days to generate meaningfull benchmark results.

+Memory use of the solvers is trivial on modern computers.

 ##Problems

 Who knew designing algorithms for solving NP complete problems was hard?